leigit/Gulp-Sass-Starter/README.md

 ### Production

 Run this command to build for production.
-Minified and revved files are found under the `dist` folder
+Minified files are found under the `dist` folder

 ~~~
 $ gulp build